chunpu/http/README.md

 Response Object
 ---

-- `data` response data, will always try to `JSON.parse`, because most server not respect the response mime
+- `data` response data
 - `headers` `name: value` headers, all header names are lower cased
 - `status` status code, number
 - `config` the request object

+Not Respect the response `headers['content-type']` value, will always try to `JSON.parse` the data, because most server not respect the response mime

 Platform Support